Faculty, Staff and Students: Child Safety Training

 Tutor Professional Development

 Some students may wish to learn tutoring and mentoring skills, but do not have the availability to take a service learning course offered at the university.
-Child Protection provides professional development sessions to help Carnegie Mellon students develop skills that include fostering independent learning, sharpening communication and active listening skills, planning lessons and workshops, developing strong tutor-tutee relationships, informing about appropriate boundaries, and teaching other focus areas that will strengthen our students’abilities as educators.
+Child Protection Operations provides professional development sessions to help Carnegie Mellon students develop skills that include fostering independent learning, sharpening communication and active listening skills, planning lessons and workshops, developing strong tutor-tutee relationships, informing about appropriate boundaries, and teaching other focus areas that will strengthen our students’abilities as educators.
 Our staff works with individuals and student groups to find times and locations that fit into their schedules.
-Send a message to Judith Hallinen (contact info on page) to request a training session.
+Contact Ericha Geppert to request a training session.

-Our staff offers boundary training for all students who plan to work with minors for a CMU-affiliated group, project, or event.
-Please consult the Boundaries guidelines provided in the pdf file to learn more as you plan for safe interactions.
+Child Protection Operations offers boundary training for all students who plan to work with minors for a CMU-affiliated group, project or event.
+To learn more as you plan for safe interactions, please consult the boundaries guideline documents:

-The Gelfand Center also offers TutorTalk Dinner, an event where tutors and mentors can share ideas and experiences.
+The Gelfand Center offers TutorTalk Dinner, an event where tutors and mentors can share ideas and experiences.
 This event includes a free sit-down meal and conversation, often paired with a video or speaker.
 Students can connect with other students in the CMU community who engage in service work, hear about how students worked to form their service groups, and what hurdles they had to cross.
 Students can also share ideas about how others might be able to collaborate and share successes, struggles, and strategies while working with K-12 youth.
-Request a tutor talk dinner event by emailing Judith Hallinen at the address on the sidebar.
+Contact Ericha Geppert to request a TutorTalk dinner event.